kailash-manasarovar/statement/docs/timeline/2024/july.md

 - He's the lead singer of a rather good band, Mister Cover, and he does lots of other cool stuff too.
 - I take the opportunity to visit him while I'm in Brussels as he lives very close by.
 - We have a lovely evening together.
+- He plays me a song he wrote.
+- It's about how when he was a teenager, a girl he was having a consensual sexual relationship had gotten a bit rough with him, and he felt violated.
+- I mentioned the Tottenham rape gangs.
 - I explain what's been going on, how I'm being cyber-stalked online and gang-stalked at home in Spain.
 - I tell him they took photos and videos of a sexual nature and terrorized me out of the conservatory in fear for my life.
 - He's horrified.
-- I'm nearly crying, but pull up knowing that if it starts it won't stop.
+- I'm nearly crying, but I pull up knowing that if it starts it won't stop.
 - I'm adding this section for investigators who may need to corroborate what I told Nicos while still under the effects of constant drugging and poisoning.
-- It will be a good gauge as to how much I knew at that time, just after running in the UK general election and being silenced there, and traveling back to Dénia where criminal gangs are certain I will be murdered soon, and no-one will care, and so they can do their worst, which they do, very brazenly and openly, and so I am writing it all down, which they most certainly did not expect while digging their own pits.
+- It will be a good gauge as to how much I knew at that time; just after running for office in the UK general election, and the silencing there, and whilst attending EthCC with everything going on for me professionally with my colleagues who likely had porn-subscriptions to my apartment's live-stream.
+- I'm about to travel back to Dénia where criminal gangs are planning on finishing me off, knowing no-one will care, and so they can do their worst, which they do, very brazenly and openly, and so I keep writing it all down, which they most certainly did not expect while they carried on digging their own pits.

 ## Evidence of mass cyber-stalking technology, or something more sinister